CMHC Guidelines for Developers:

 • Submit post-construction verification to confirm the project meets CMHC requirements.

-• Obtain final certification for accessibility, sustainability, and affordability.
+• Obtain final certification

 • Receive preferred financing rates and increased eligibility for further CMHC programs.